leovigna/agent-coeus/README.md

 * Send the API Key to Coeus "Update my organization's Twenty API Key {twentyApiKey}"
 * Ask Coeus to create an integration webhook "Create the Coeus Integration Webhook"

-#### Zep
+### Dedicated Zep Project
 > ⚠️ This feature is still in beta.
 If you chose to use it, we recommend creating a dedicated blank Zep project and adding the Zep API Key as soon as you create your organization

-Coeus comes pre-configured with a shared Zep tenant but you can also migrate to your dedicated project for better data custody & custom integrations.
+Coeus comes pre-configured with a shared Zep project but you can also migrate to your dedicated project for better data custody & custom integrations.
+Note that even with the shared Zep project, Coeus enforces RBAC at the graph level.

+You should consider setting up a dedicated Zep project if you need:
+* Direct unrestricted access to Zep API's
+* Custom integrations with Zep graphs
+* Full custody of Zep data
+* Dedicated billing directly through Zep

+The following steps can help you use Coeus with a dedicated organization wide Zep project.
 * Create a project on [app.getzep.com](https://app.getzep.com/)
 * Create an API Key for the project
 * Send the API Key to Coeus "Update my organization's Zep API Key {zepApiKey}"